drvinceknight/pfm/book/tools-for-mathematics/03-calculus/tutorial/main.md

 # Tutorial

-We will solve the following problem using a computer to assist with the technical aspects:
+You will solve the following problem using a computer to assist with the technical aspects:

 ```{admonition} Problem